Memorable Manitobans: George Henry Stewart (1874-1947)

 His community involvement included a two-year term as President of the Winnipeg Board of Trade (1941-1943).
-He also served as Chairman of the Community Chest and Director of the Executive Committee, Canadian Red Cross, Manitoba Division.
+He also served as Chairman of the Community Chest and Director of the Executive Committee for the Canadian Red Cross (Manitoba Division).
 His commitment to youth education was demonstrated in his work with the Manitoba Boys’ Work Board where he served as President and Lieutenant Governor of its first parliament.
 In these roles, he was responsible for implementing inter-denominational projects.
 He also served as President of the National Boys’ Work Board.

 In addition to being the first President of the Religious Education Council and Honorary President and Chairman of the Finance Committee, Stewart took on a prominent international role as an active member of the Church of Christ.
 He served as President of the World Convention of the Churches of Christ at Toronto in 1947.
 More locally, he worked with the Laymen’s Association and the evangelist Thomas B. Rees to organize the Christ for Winnipeg Mission.

-In 1902, he married Nellie Agnes Westerfield.
-The couple had a son, Rev. G. Hayden Stewart, and a daughter.
-In 1925, the family lived at 966 Dorchester Avenue, Winnipeg.
+In 1902, he married Nellie Agnes Westerfield (1879-1968) of St. Louis, Missouri and they had two children: Lillian Constance Stewart (1904-1912) and Rev. George Hayden Alexander Stewart (1907-1998, husband of Norma Lillian Arnold).
+The family lived at 966 Dorchester Avenue, Winnipeg from 1912 to his death.
 He was a member of the Carleton Club, Southwood Golf Club, Canadian Club, Rotary Club, YMCA, and Business Men’s Club.

 Ontario birth registration, Ancestry.